iamAkolab/Udacity_JavaDev_Nanodegree/part3_web_services_and_apis/lesson1/web_services_and_api_overview.md

 Quality.

 # Web Services vs APIs vs Microservices

-While APIs and Webs Services are the communication interface for different architecture styles, microservices is a distinctive method to develop software systems that have well-defined interfaces and operability.
+Web Services started in the early 90's, the complexiities of SOAP based web service led to REST based API API and Microservices are an evolution of web services.
+API allows for data sharing between two different applications or systems.
+APIs are more lightweight and streamlined and good for devices with limited bandwiths.
 One of the most obvious differences is that web services, unlike APIs, require a network to function.
 APIs can function online or offline.

 Furthermore, web services are not protocol-agnostic like APIs.
 APIs can use any design style or protocol, but web services are restricted mostly to SOAP or Simple Object Access Protocol.

+While APIs and Webs Services are the communication interface for different architecture styles, microservices is a distinctive method to develop software systems that have well-defined interfaces and operability.
 ## Publicly Accessible API

 A list of publicly accessible APIs: https://github.com/public-apis/public-apis/blob/master/README.md.